ultramango/gear360pano/README.md

 will remove source file (this used by video processing to save on disk space).
-- 2017-10-01: higher quality video output by default (override with ```--speed``` option), ability to set temporary directory for video, added 2k video support (contribution by durkie), few fixes, added tests for panorama and video (can be used as primitive performance mesaurement).
+- 2017-10-01: higher quality video output by default (override with ```--speed``` option), ability to set temporary directory for video, added 2k video support (contribution by durkie), few fixes, added tests for panorama and video (can be used as primitive performance measurement).
 Important: Linux changes only, Windows should, hopefully, follow later.
 - 2017-07-11: fixed video script to work with new panorama script, fix when run outside script directory (video script still might have problems), GPU used by default, ability to set temporary directory (not